Main menu (tertiary)

 What is a Stroke

-A stroke occurs when a vessel in the brain ruptures (hemorrhagic stroke) or is blocked by a blood clot (ischemic stroke).
+A stroke is a “brain attack”.
+It occurs when a blood vessel in the brain is blocked by a blood clot (ischemic stroke) or a blood vessel ruptures (hemorrhagic stroke).

 - Ischemic stroke is the most common type of stroke, accounting for 87 percent of all cases.
 A warning stroke or “mini stroke” is called a transient ischemic attack (TIA).
 This type of stroke is a temporary clot but should be taken very seriously.